oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-install-skypepop-on-your-pc/rule.md

 ---

-​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​All company receptionists should install SkypePOP ​on your PC.
+All company receptionists should install SkypePOP on your PC.

 This will enable you to get Dynamics CRM contact popups on incoming calls, for example:

 1. Bob Northwind calls you
 2. His CRM contact will open up in your browser (by default before you pickup)
-3. You now know exactly what you last talked about​ (by looking at the recent Activities and Opportunities)
+3. You now know exactly what you last talked about (by looking at the recent Activities and Opportunities)

-There is one limitation to SkypePOP - fo​rwarded calls won't give you useful information, as SkypePOP will show you the contact details of the person forwarding the call, not the external client. ​​That's why we recommend using SkypePOP the following way:​​​​​​​
+There is one limitation to SkypePOP - forwarded calls won't give you useful information, as SkypePOP will show you the contact details of the person forwarding the call, not the external client.
+That's why we recommend using SkypePOP the following way:

 Only receptionists should have SkypePOP installed.